jiazhy-zhiyuan/RCROutlineButton/README.md

 RCROutlineButton
 ================

-An iOS `UIButton` subclass with an outline border whose colour matches that of the title label.
+An iOS `UIButton` subclass with an outline border whose colour matches that of the title label, updating appropriately when the button is disabled or pressed.

 ![Sample app screenshot](./screenshot.png)